frida/frida-website/_i18n/en/_docs/stalker.md

     // Recall that X15 was also pushed as padding alongside X30 when
     // building the prolog.
 However, the stalker end user can modify
     // the context and hence the value of X15.
 However this would
-    // not effect the duplicate stashed here as padding and hence
+    // not affect the duplicate stashed here as padding and hence
     // X15 would be clobbered.
 Therefore we copy the now restored
     // value of X15 to the location where this copy was stored for
     // padding before restoring both registers from the stack.